Hair static electricity ⚡

 Hair Static & Fine Hair

 Adding a couple of new products will make a big difference.
 Unless your hair is very bleached or naturally frizzy, ease into new moisture products.
+These are 2 products I suggest for winter hair woes.

 10 in 1 Leave in Spray by Loreal Professional- All these benefits in this one product.